Table of Contents[Hide][Show]

-A more modern custom is to give up sweets, like chocolate, during Lent.
+A more modern tradition is to give up sweets, like chocolate, during Lent.
 As a result, chocolate eggs wrapped in foil, or plastic eggs filled with chocolate or candy, like jelly beans, were added to Easter celebrations.
-Plastic eggs full of candy was more exciting for children and less fragile than real egg shells.
+Plastic eggs full of candy were more exciting for children and less fragile than real eggshells.
 As a result, the use of plastic eggs for Easter Egg hunts quickly grew in popularity.

 Bringing It All Together: Rabbits + Eggs + Chocolate = The Easter Bunny

 So where did the Easter Bunny come from?
 The exact origins of the Easter bunny are mostly still clouded in mystery, but it’s pretty easy to put all the pieces together.

 The Easter Bunny: The German’s get credit for inventing the idea of the “Easter Bunny” and establishing today’s Easter Bunny origins.
 They just combined what was already in front of them.
 Eggs and rabbits were already symbolically important in Christianity.
 With decorated eggs being a valued commodity among children, German Lutherans just took the next logical step.

-In the 13th century, some German Lutherans began observing “Osterhase” or “Oschter Haws” during Easter, where a bunny would hide decorated eggs for children.
+Hiding Decorated Eggs: In the 13th century, some German Lutherans began observing “Osterhase” or “Oschter Haws” on Easter Sunday, where a bunny would hide decorated eggs for children.
 At first, the observation was more of a novelty.
-But when these German Lutherans migrated to Pennsylvania in the 1600s, they took the Easter Bunny tradition with them where it grew without obstruction from European religious institutions.
-Without anyone to tell them “no” in the new world, the tradition flourished and was passed down through the generations.
+But when these German immigrants migrated to Pennsylvania in the 1600s, they took the Easter Bunny tradition with them where it grew without obstruction from European religious institutions.
+Without anyone to tell them “no” in the new world, the new Easter tradition flourished and was passed down through the generations.

-And with more people giving up sweets during Lent, the addition of chocolates and candies, like jelly beans, became more popular than abstaining from eggs.
-The symbolism of the egg remained with the Easter Bunny tradition by filling plastic eggs with treats for children.
+Easter Choclates And Candy: And with more people giving up sweets during Lent, the addition of chocolates and candies, like jelly beans, became more popular than abstaining from eggs.
+The symbolism of the egg remained with the Easter Bunny tradition by filling plastic colored eggs with treats for children.